saidvandeklundert/go/README.md

 The first letter indicates that it is a package level declaration.
 So unless something is a package level declaration, do not capitalize the first letter.
 #### functions:

-A composite reference data type in go.
+A composite reference data type as well as a first class citizen in Go.

 Go is a pass by value language.
 Non-reference types will be copied in memory when the are passed as a value to a function.
 This applies to receiver values as well as arguments.